Hawks vs. Knicks Prediction & Picks - October 27

 Hawks Performance Insights

-- Offensively, the Hawks were the third-best squad in the NBA (118.4 points per game) last season.
-On defense, they were 25th (118.1 points conceded per game).

-- With 44.4 rebounds per game and 44.1 rebounds allowed, Atlanta was 10th and 19th in the NBA, respectively, last year.

-- The Hawks were 18th in the NBA in assists (25 per game) last season.
+- The Hawks ranked 18th in the NBA with 25.0 assists per contest.

-- Last season, Atlanta was fourth-best in the NBA in turnovers committed (12.4 per game) and ranked 14th in turnovers forced (13.5).

-- With 10.8 made 3-pointers per game and shooting 35.2% from beyond the arc last year, the Hawks were 24th and 21st in the NBA, respectively, in those categories.
+- Atlanta forced 13.5 turnovers per game last season (14th-ranked in NBA), but it averaged only 12.4 turnovers per contest (fourth-best).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.